timescale/docs/timescaledb/how-to-guides/troubleshoot-timescaledb.md

 # Troubleshooting

 If you run into problems when using TimescaleDB, there are a few things that you can do.
-There are some solutions to common errors below as well as ways to output diagnostic information about your setup.
-If you need more guidance, you can join the support [slack group][slack] or post an issue on the TimescaleDB [github][].
+There are some solutions to common errors in this section as well as ways to output diagnostic information about your setup.
+If you need more guidance, you can join the community [Slack group][slack] or post an issue on the TimescaleDB [GitHub][github].

 ## Common errors

 ### Error updating TimescaleDB when using a third-party PostgreSQL administration tool

-The update command `ALTER EXTENSION timescaledb UPDATE` must be the first command executed upon connection to a database.
+The `ALTER EXTENSION timescaledb UPDATE` command must be the first command executed upon connection to a database.
 Some administration tools execute commands before this, which can disrupt the process.
-It may be necessary for you to manually update the database with `psql`.
+You might need to manually update the database with `psql`.
 See the [update docs][update-db] for details.

 ### Log error: could not access file "timescaledb"